raindancers/raindancers-network.raindancers-cdk/docs/gettingstarted.md

-# Raindancers Network - Getting Started with the example projet
+# Raindancers Network - Getting Started with the example project.

 ## Prequisites